marcglasberg/i18n_extension/README.md

   => throw TranslationsException("There are no translations in '$locale' for '$key'.");
 ```

-Or instead of throwing you could log the problem,
-or send an email to the person responsible for the translations.

 ### Defining translations by language instead of by key